 People’s personal recollections of place and connection or attachment to place serve as the basis of memory and intergenerational memory transmission.
 It happens even when the place in question is destroyed.
 From Tuan’s ‘topophilia’ (love of place) to Massey’s progressive thinking of place, the key concepts of sense of place can differ significantly between different actors because previous memories and experiences with that specific place play a key role in the creation of a sense of place.
 Doreen Massey stipulated that ‘each place is the focus of a distinct mixture of wider and more local social relations… all these relations interact with and take a further element of specificity from the accumulated history of a place, with that history itself imagined as the product of layer upon layer of different sets of linkages, both local and to the wider world’ (1991, 28).
 The power of place is not always pleasant to remember.
-The politics and processes of how we recall and continue to remember the place-based wounding of lives, communities, and spirits is very important in geography (Philo 2005), because ‘places transformed physically and psychically by suffering’ are traumascapes (Tumarkin 2005).
+The politics and processes of how we recall and continue to remember the place-based wounding of lives, communities and spirits is very important in geography (Philo 2005), because ‘places transformed physically and psychically by suffering’ are traumascapes (Tumarkin 2005).

-The post-socialist remembering of the Communist era is a topic which has emerged in recent decades (Forest et al 2004; Light and Young 2015; Tismaneanu 2008).
-Studies of memories of the communist era are relatively few related to one specific event; they are usually presented broadly, without a detailed focus on specific events (Forest et al 2004; Stan 2013).
-Whether focused on Germany and Russia (Forest et al 2004), Romania (Ciobanu 2011; Light and Young 2015) or other countries from the former communist bloc, much of that literature is interested in the phenomenon of nostalgia, or considers the existence of positive countermemories of the Communist era.
-Countermemories are challenges to official or state-led shaping of memories (Legg 2007; Light and Young 2015).
-On the other hand, there is a growing literature connected to an outright rejection and denigration of the communist past, or even a refusal to remember (Ciobanu 2011; Tismaneanu 2008).
+The post-socialist remembering of the Communist era is a topic which has emerged in recent decades (Forest et al. 2004; Light and Young 2015; Tismaneanu 2008).
+Studies of memories of the Communist era are relatively few and usually related to one specific event; they are usually presented broadly, without a detailed focus on specific events (Forest et al. 2004; Stan 2013).
+Whether focused on Germany and Russia (Forest et al. 2004), Romania (Ciobanu 2011; Light and Young 2015) or other countries from the former communist bloc, much of that literature is interested in the phenomenon of nostalgia, or considers the existence of positive counter-memories of the Communist era.
+Counter-memories are challenges to official or state-led shaping of memories (Legg 2007; Light and Young 2015).
+On the other hand, there is a growing body of literature connected to an outright rejection and denigration of the communist past, or even a refusal to remember (Ciobanu 2011; Tismaneanu 2008).

 The concept of ‘post-memory’ (‘re-memory’) is relevant when talking about memory transmission in the former communist countries of Eastern Europe.
 By this concept, we understand ways of thinking about memory formation among those who did not actually experience the events that are ‘remembered’.
 It helps us better understand how post-socialist informants of communist memories acquired the information from those who experienced it through ‘encounters with memories, stimulated through scents sounds and textures’ (Tolia-Kelly 2004, 314).

 The issue of intergenerational memory has not been developed in geography (see Till and Kuusisto-Arponen 2015), but the Iron Gates displacement memories obviously had a strong impact down the generations.
 Whilst the production of post-socialist memory formation is relatively neglected (Light and Young 2015), this paper develops original points in this field and the field of the geographies of memory more broadly (Legg 2007).
-Similarly, what this memory means for the second and third generation people today in the context of contemporary Romania is important to see how these memories work in their post-socialist lives, how do they resonate (or not) with the actions of the post-socialist state.
+Similarly, what this memory means for the second and third generation today in the context of contemporary Romania is important with regard to how these memories work in their post-socialist lives and how they resonate (or do not) with the actions of the post-socialist state.

 Methodology